#Ride for revolution- A journey of a lifetime .

-I reached KanyaKumari on January 3, 12 hours before schedule.
-There a closing ceremony was organised by Jain Community for me and the number of people present there amazed and for a moment I had tears in my eyes.
+I reached Kanyakumari on January 3, 12 hours before the schedule.
+There a closing ceremony was organized by Jain Community for me and the number of people presents there amazed me for a moment I had tears in my eyes.

 As now I had 12 Hrs in my hand in KanyaKumari then the “Free flying Eagle ” inside me just knocked and said why don’t you do one more destination.

 Then I rode again to restlessly to Trivandrum, Kerala adding one more state to my record making it total of 10 states and also the ride was 400 Km long so my total ride length was now 4600 Km, which is more than the Guinness Record Title for longest ride on scooty, so I am kind of expecting the certificate from Guinness World records as it is in their court now.